Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Channel Estimation and Radar Sensing

 \subsection{Complexity}

-Table~\ref{Table:complex} presents a complexity comparison between the proposed channel estimation method and the high-\gls{IPI}-resilient \gls{PIPIC} approach proposed in \cite{marchese2024}, which performs joint \gls{DD} estimation.
+Table~\ref{Table:complex} presents a complexity comparison between the proposed channel estimation method, referred to as \gls{CM-FNN}, the high-\gls{IPI}-resilient \gls{PIPIC} approach proposed in \cite{marchese2024}, and the \gls{TSE} algorithm proposed in \cite{Khan2021,Khan2023}.
 The complexity of the proposed method is primarily driven by the hierarchical refinement of channel parameters.
-Consequently, the overall complexity is given by $\mathcal{O}\big[PL_h(N_k+N_l)(MN)^3\big]$.
-In contrast, the complexity of \gls{PIPIC} is significantly higher due to the joint \gls{DD} estimation and global refinement \cite{marchese2024}.
-Note that $s_{\max}$ in Table~\ref{Table:complex} represents the maximum number of iterations of the fine estimation procedure \cite{marchese2024}.
-Specifically, the complexity of the proposed method increases with the sum of $N_k$ and $N_l$ due to the separate \gls{DD} estimation \cite{Khan2021,Khan2023}.
+Specifically, the complexity of the proposed method increases with the sum of $N_k$ and $N_l$ due to the separate \gls{DD} estimation, similarly to the \gls{TSE} method \cite{Khan2021,Khan2023}.
 On the other hand, the complexity of channel estimation algorithms that perform joint \gls{DD} estimation (e.g., PIPIC) \cite{marchese2024,Mattu2024,Muppaneni2023,Khan2021} grows with the product of the number of delay and Doppler grid points, as they rely on a 2D search.
-In conclusion, the proposed approach achieves lower complexity thanks to the disjoint \gls{DD} estimation.
+Moreover, regarding model order selection, the proposed \gls{FNN}-based approach requires higher complexity than conventional \gls{SC}-based approaches in order to provide a substantial performance gain at low \gls{SNR}.